-Businesses are the heart of any thriving economy, and even if you aren’t in business yourself, chances are you have some sort of involvement with them.
+Businesses are the heart of any thriving economy, and even if you aren’t in business yourself, you probably have some involvement with them.
 Maybe your employer is a corporation, or perhaps you have money invested in stocks or mutual funds.
-You may have applied for credit to pay for your home or car at some point in time, or perhaps you even shop online.
+You may have applied for credit to pay for your home or car at some point, or maybe you even shop online.
 You may not see it in your everyday life, but a vast network of legal agreements and business transactions surrounds you.

 This is where transactional law comes in.
-Transactional law governs the formation, interpretation, and dissolution of contracts between different types of businesses or between individuals concerning business transactions.
+Transactional law governs the formation, interpretation, and dissolution of contracts concerning business transactions between different businesses or individuals.
 In short, transactional law “deals with what people do, rather than what they think,” according to the American Bar Association.

-This article will give a transactional law overview and describe some of the more common legal transactions that fall under its purview.
-It will also provide examples of standard transactional agreements and describe what a lawyer practicing commercial law does.
+This article will give a transactional law overview and describe some of the more common legal transactions under its purview.
+It will also provide examples of standard transactional agreements and explain what a lawyer practicing commercial law does.

 Transactional Law Defined

 According to Merriam-Webster’s Collegiate Dictionary, a transactional agreement is “a contract by which parties exchange mutual promises or performances.”
-This broad definition can refer to pretty much any type of legal agreement that comes into being when you make a promise in return for what you are being given.
+This broad definition can refer to any legal agreement that comes into being when you make a promise in return for what you are being given.

 Transactional Law in Business

 However, if what was exchanged is something more abstract, such as a promise to provide a service, what’s known as a “constructive” remedy is what attorneys will instead pursue.
-This approach consists of what the law deems equitable, and what it can do is make the breaching party pay what essentially amounts to liquidated damages for their wrongdoing.
+This approach consists of what the law deems equitable and can make the breaching party pay what essentially amounts to liquidated damages for their wrongdoing.

 Transactional Law in Business Dealings

 Not all examples of what transactional law applies to are what you would typically think of as contractual agreements.
-For instance, if two companies merge, what transactional attorneys will do is use what’s known as a “stock purchase agreement” to outline the transition process.
+For instance, if two companies merge, transactional attorneys will use what’s known as a “stock purchase agreement” to outline the transition process.

 Business lawyers may also draft “shareholder agreements” upon the sale of a company to ensure what is being promised by what’s known as a merger.
-They will also draft what’s called an “assignment agreement” whenever a piece of property, such as trademark rights or intellectual property rights, is transferred from one party to another.
-In addition, transactional lawyers may use what is known as “agency agreements” whenever a company wants to hire what’s known as a “third party representative.”
+They will also draft an “assignment agreement” whenever a piece of property, such as trademark or intellectual property rights, is transferred from one party to another.
+In addition, transactional lawyers may use “agency agreements” whenever a company wants to hire what’s known as a “third-party representative.”

 Transactional Law Issues Involved in Business Transactions

-In order for commercial lawyers to properly draft what has been described above, they must have what is called an “understanding of the business transaction .”
-In addition, what attorneys often need to put these types of agreements together is what’s known as “business context.”
+To properly draft what has been described above, commercial lawyers must understand the business transaction.
+In addition, what attorneys often need to put these agreements together is what’s known as “business context.”

 Transactional Law in Personal Transactions

 Transaction attorneys don’t just deal with business transactions, however.
-They also often draft what is referred to as what transactional lawyers call “personal transactions” to ensure what is being exchanged between parties.
-For example when a couple divorces or settles their assets if one of them dies.
+They also often draft what transactional lawyers call “personal transactions” to ensure what is being exchanged between parties.
+For example, when a couple divorces or settles their assets if one of them dies.

 A divorce lawyer will typically use an “agreement for separation” to arrange what they believe is fair when it comes to how they divide up their property or handle child custody issues.
-On the other hand, a transactional lawyer specializing in what transactional law is known as “estate planning” will use what’s referred to as an “estate settlement agreement” to arrange how their estate gets divided up or what happens if they die.
+On the other hand, a transactional lawyer specializing in transactional law, known as estate planning, will use an “estate settlement agreement” to arrange how their estate gets divided up or what happens if they die.

 Transactional Law Translated: What Are the Basics?

 It can seem like a complex endeavor, but it’s relatively straightforward.
-This type of lawyer simply drafts what are known as agreements between two parties for what they believe is what both sides want.
-Whether it be for personal reasons, such as property division, or business transactions like mergers, what transactional law attempts to provide you with clarity when there may be confusion this type of lawyer’s goal is what transactional lawyers will refer to as “fairness.”
-In addition, what transactional lawyers and transactional law attempt to provide is known as “certainty”, which can help both parties be confident that what they agree upon will not change.
+This lawyer drafts agreements between two parties for what they believe is what both sides want.
+Whether it be for personal reasons, such as property division, or business transactions like mergers, transactional law attempts to provide you with clarity when there may be confusion; this is what transactional lawyers will call a “fairness opinion.”
+In addition, transactional lawyers and transactional law attempt to provide certainty, which can help both parties be confident that what they agree upon will not change.

 Transaction Law in a Nutshell

-If you’re looking for clarity and fairness when it comes to your agreements, what lawyers try to do is make things clear.
-Not only can this type of lawyer draft what are known as business agreements and personal ones, such as those that involve divorce or estate planning.
-What lawyers attempt to do with what they draft is ensure the stability and certainty of an agreement, so neither party may be subject to what transactional law refers to as “changing circumstances,” which can include what is known as a change in tax laws or what transactional lawyers may refer to as “contingencies.”
+If you’re looking for clarity and fairness in your agreements, lawyers try to make things clear.
+This type of lawyer drafts business and personal agreements, such as those involving divorce or estate planning.
+What lawyers try to do with what they draft is ensure the stability and certainty of a contract, so neither party may be subject to what transactional law calls “changing circumstances,” which can include a change in tax laws or what transactional lawyers call “contingencies.”

 Transactional Lawyers: Why They Matter and How They Can Help

-While what lawyers do seems pretty straightforward, what the law attempts to provide you with goes beyond that.
-What this type of lawyer does and what transactional law tries to accomplish is essential for both businesses and individuals.
-Transactional lawyers put together an agreement that works well for the two parties involved, whether it’s a written contract like shareholders agreements or an oral one such as prenuptial agreements.
-The goal what transactional lawyers what transactional law strives for is what transactional lawyers will refer to as fairness and certainty, which can help you sleep at night.
-So if what a transactional lawyer does interest you, check out what transactional law provides next time the opportunity arises.
+While what lawyers do seems straightforward, what the law attempts to provide you goes beyond that.
+What this lawyer does and what transactional law tries to accomplish is essential for businesses and individuals.
+Transactional lawyers put together an agreement that works well for the two parties involved, whether it’s a written contract like a shareholder agreement or an oral one such as a prenuptial agreement.
+The goal that transactional lawyers and transactional laws strive for is what transactional lawyers will call fairness and certainty, which can help you sleep at night.
+So, if what a transactional lawyer does interest you, check out what transactional law provides next time the opportunity arises.

 Is a Transactional Lawyer the Same as a Litigation Lawyer?

 The answer is no. Litigation law deals with what transactional lawyers use to resolve disputes.
-If one party believes the other hasn’t upheld what they agreed to in what is known as a contract, what transactional lawyers use litigation law to resolve disputes.
+Transactional lawyers use litigation law to resolve disputes if one party believes the other hasn’t upheld what they agreed to.

--Some common legal transactions that fall under transaction law include contract drafting and negotiation, mergers and acquisitions, real estate transactions, and bankruptcy proceedings.
+- Some everyday legal transactions under transaction law include contract drafting and negotiation, mergers and acquisitions, real estate transactions, and bankruptcy proceedings.

--A lawyer practicing transaction law typically spends a great deal of time reviewing documents and researching case law.
+- A lawyer practicing transaction law typically spends much time reviewing documents and researching case law.

-Transaction attorneys draft what is known as contracts for what they believe is what both sides want.
-Whether it be a personal reason, such as property division, or business transactions themselves, they draft what the law calls “fairness” and what many refer to as “certainty.”
+Transaction attorneys draft contracts for what they believe is what both sides want.
+Whether it be a personal reason, such as property division, or business transactions, they draft what the law calls “fairness” and what many refer to as “certainty.”

 What a transactional lawyer does is essential for both companies and individuals.
-They strive for what lawyers may refer to as “fairness” and transactional law provides “certainty,” which can help you sleep at night.
+They strive for what lawyers may call “fairness,” and transactional law provides “certainty,” which can help you sleep at night.

-Transaction law refers to the area of the legal profession that deals with what are known as “transactions.”
-Transaction law includes any type of legal agreement that involves the exchange of something of value.
+Transaction law refers to the area of the legal profession that deals with transactions.
+Transaction law includes any legal agreement that involves the exchange of something of value.

-In many cases, you can easily represent yourself when it comes to what transactional attorneys do.
-In fact, anything that could be done with a transactional lawyer could also be done by yourself and a quick Google search.
-The important thing to keep in mind is what would happen if you were to get sued because of what you did.
+Often, you can represent yourself when it comes to what transactional attorneys do.
+Anything that could be done with a transactional lawyer could also be done by yourself and a quick Google search.
+The critical thing to remember is what would happen if you got sued because of what you did.
 The transactional lawyer would be there to represent you and make sure you are protected throughout the whole process.

-Every legal situation is what is known as “unique.”
-No two cases are the same.
-A transactional lawyer offers expertise and guidance to what you what in what is the best for your unique situation.
-A transactional lawyer can help represent clients with what is called “deal what agreements” what are known as “the what”.
+Every legal situation is unique.
+No two cases or legal problems are the same.
+A transactional lawyer offers expertise and guidance on what is best for your situation.
+A transactional lawyer can help represent clients in complicated business and personal dealings.

 Transactional lawyers need strong written and verbal communication skills, as well as negotiation skills.
-They will have to be able to work well in a team, as well as build relationships with clients and other lawyers.
+They must work well in a team and build relationships with clients and other lawyers.

 These lawyers need to be able to adapt, innovate and learn what will benefit their clients now and what will benefit them in the future.

-Studying transactional law and business law is one of the most beneficial ways to ensure that you are making a difference in what matters to your clients.
-It is what can give you the ability to have a greater degree of certainty, what will allow you to have a larger number of opportunities and what will give you what is needed to be able to put what is important in your clients’ hands.
+Studying transactional law and business law is one of the most beneficial ways to make sure that you make a difference in what matters to your clients.
+It can give you the ability to have a greater degree of certainty, which will allow you to have a more significant number of opportunities and what will provide you with what is needed to put what is essential in your clients’ hands.

-Studying transaction law in law school can give you what is needed to be able to work in several different areas.
-It is especially important if you want to become a business lawyer or corporate law attorney.
-You can become what is known as a transactional lawyer, what will allow you to develop what are known as transactional skills.
-This will enable you to be well equipped to provide business legal services.
+Studying transaction law in law school can give you what is needed to work in several different areas.
+It is essential if you want to become a business lawyer or corporate law attorney.
+You can become a transactional lawyer, which will help you develop transactional skills.
+This will enable you to be well-equipped to provide business legal services.